 Besides land contamination, the nature of the borough’s industrial past has also resulted in other hazardous ground conditions associated with unstable land, shallow coal workings, mineshafts and limestone caverns being present.

-The council is working to address the legacy of contamination associated with historic activities and also prevent the creation of new contamination.
-Land contamination is an important issue for the council, both in terms of preventing damage to human health and the environment, and in encouraging development on brownfield sites.
+We are working to address the legacy of contamination associated with historic activities and also prevent the creation of new contamination.
+Land contamination is an important issue for us, both in terms of preventing damage to human health and the environment, and in encouraging development on brownfield sites.

 Free access to a variety of information is available via the website so that people can make informed decisions about land contamination for themselves.